ossia/score-docs/docs/development/plugins/Plugins-with-avendish.md

 # Avendish documentation

-Before focusing on writing score plug-ins, read the Avendish documentation to get familiar with what it allows: https://celtera.github.io/avendish.
+Before focusing on writing score plug-ins, read the [Avendish documentation to get familiar with what it allows](https://celtera.github.io/avendish).

 In short: this plug-in API leverages C++ reflection to define media objects.
 The inputs and outputs of objects are simply struct members: here is for instance the entire definition of a simple Avendish audio processing object: